mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 > * Run the Build manually to Deploy the new image build to your Azure Web App [Deploy Web App Part 3](./deploy_webapp.md)
 > * Prepare your GitHub repository with the App Code
 > * Create the new Automated CI-CD Jenkins pipeline to automatically execute the Build and Deploy tasks
-> * Run the pipeline and verify the Web App is updated with the latest image build
+> * Run the pipeline and verify the Azure Kubernetes Service Cluster is updated with the latest image build

 # Prerequisites